mist64/cbmbus_doc/Commodore Peripheral Bus.md

 * A device has **multiple channels** for different functions.
 * Data transmission is **byte stream** based.

+The different variants and layers are described in the following articles:
 * **Part 0: Overview and Introduction**
 *That's this part.*
 * **Part 1: IEEE-488 [PET/CBM Series; 1977]**